Excale/nLaunchy/readme.md

 Using Ndless with nLaunch
 =========================
 * Ndless 1.7/2.0 should work out of the box
-* Ndless 3.1: place the regular Ndless 3.1 ndless_resources.tns file in
+* Ndless 3.x: place the regular ndless_resources.tns file in
-  /documents/ndless/, then reboot (make sure the revision is r800 or more)
-* Ndless 3.6: place the regular Ndless 3.6 ndless_resources_3.6.tns file in
   /documents/ndless/, then reboot